vojtechpavlu/falbricate-base/docs/docs/Utils/randomizer.md

 In some scenarios, you might need to use not exactly random values, but seeded randoms - to be able to determinate the results.

-For this purpose, there's a simple implementation of Linear Congruential Generator (LCG) implemented.
+For this purpose, there's a simple implementation of Linear Congruential Generator (LCG) defined.

 To enable this feature, you need to start with: